BREAKFAST PLENARY SESSION 3

 Suzi Nam, The Lenfest Scholars Foundation (PA)

 Adele Brumfield, University of California-San Diego

-Just Do It—The importance of Black Male Leadership in Higher Education and College Access
+Just Do It—The Importance of Black Male Leadership in Higher Education and College Access

 Make a greater impact and increase outreach to underrepresented students by scaling efforts and building partnerships that help the students who need it the most.
 Get2College, a program of the Woodward Hines Education Foundation, is a non-profit organization that helps first-generation, low-income students in Mississippi prepare, plan, and pay for college.
-Without hiring more people or spending more money, discover ways to assess scaling opportunities in your recruitment strategies, develop partnerships, and determine how to increase college access and success to underserved students.
+Without hiring more people or spending more money, discover ways to assess scaling opportunities in your recruitment strategies, to develop partnerships, and to determine how to increase college access and success to underserved students.